Skip to main content

 ALTER SCHEMA my_dataset SET OPTIONS(storage_billing_model = 'physical');

-• 14-Day Lock: Once you switch, you must wait 14 days before you can switch back to the previous model.
+Changes take about 24 hours to affect billing.
+Once you switch, you must wait 14 days before you can switch back.